magentabusiness/magentabusiness.github.io/iot-data-visualization.md

                 <div class="card">
                     <div class="content">
                         <h4><a href="/docs/user-guide/dashboards/#states">States</a></h4>
-                        <p>States in ThingsBoard dashboards allow you to create multi-view dashboards where each state represents a separate screen or context, such as a detailed device view or a summary panel.
+                        <p>States in IoT Hub dashboards allow you to create multi-view dashboards where each state represents a separate screen or context, such as a detailed device view or a summary panel.
 You can define navigation rules and pass parameters between states to build dynamic, context-aware user flows.</p>
                     </div>
                 </div>
                 <div class="card">
                     <div class="content">
                         <h4><a href="/docs/user-guide/ui/layouts/">Layouts</a></h4>
                         <p>Layouts define how widgets are arranged and displayed within each dashboard state, supporting responsive design for different screen sizes.
-ThingsBoard supports grid and fixed layouts, allowing you to control widget size, position, and behavior for desktop, tablet, and mobile views.</p>
+IoT Hub supports grid and fixed layouts, allowing you to control widget size, position, and behavior for desktop, tablet, and mobile views.</p>
                     </div>
                 </div>
             </div>